When was OLGA/OLG-Anon started?

 The cornerstone that On-Line Gamers Anonymous was founded on is inclusivity.
 Liz W. (lizwool) was a 12-stepper.
 Ron J. (Diggo McDiggity) was not.

-This is our mission: On-Line Gamers Anonymous is a fellowship of people sharing their experience, strengths and hope to help each other recover and heal from the problems caused by excessive game playing.
+This is our mission: On-Line Gamers Anonymous is a fellowship of people sharing their experience, strengths and hope to support each other in recovering from problems resulting from excessive game playing.

 Anyone affected by excessive gaming is welcome here.
 The OLGA/OLG-Anon fellowship offers a spiritual solution for recovery.
 The 12-steps are offered as one of the tools for recovery from gaming addiction, and are highly recommended, for a successful recovery.
 As in other 12-step programs, members of the OLGA/OLG-Anon fellowships have a free choice of tools to use in their recovery.